|

 "dollar a day man," and so had become an expert woodsman, cattleman, and farmer.
 From Maine, knowledgeable

-in history, and a great story-teller, Albee was a kind-hearted man who was always willing to help those
+in history, and a great story-teller, Albee was a kind-hearted man who was always willing to help those in need.

-Albee and Higginson bred and showed purebred Ayrshires that won championship at fairs in Milwaukee, Chicago,
+Albee and Higginson bred and showed purebred Ayrshires that won championship at fairs in Milwaukee,

-Toronto, Springfield, and Buffalo, which made Sheldon Farm renowned as an outstanding Ayrshire breeding farm.
+Chicago, Toronto, Springfield, and Buffalo, which made Sheldon Farm renowned as an outstanding Ayrshire breeding farm.

 - Very bright, with mountains, lake, and field views through every window, and great lake frontage

-- Fully and lovingly renovated, including all new large country kitchen with breakfast area,
+- Fully and lovingly renovated, including all new large country kitchen with breakfast area, 120'

-120' long wrap-around porch, and maple floors and Douglas fir trim throughout
+long wrap-around porch, and maple floors and Douglas fir trim throughout

-- Two master suites each with queen bed and private bath featuring six-foot Jacuzzi tub and separate shower stall,
+- Two master suites each with queen bed and private bath featuring six-foot Jacuzzi tub and separate

-one bedroom with queen bed and private bath with Jacuzzi shower tub, and two bedrooms with one twin bed each and
+shower stall, one bedroom with queen bed and private bath with Jacuzzi shower tub, and two bedrooms

-shared bath with Jacuzzi shower tub...5 bedrooms and 4-1/2 bathrooms total...sleeps 8
+with one twin bed each and shared bath with Jacuzzi shower tub...5 bedrooms and 4-1/2 bathrooms total...sleeps 8

-- Radiant floor heat, spring water
+- Radiant floor heat, spring-fed water

 Site visits by appointment only... we respect our tenants' privacy and ask that you do, too